 Two streamlining options ae available, depending upon the percentage of the family's income that is received from fixed sources.
 If at least 90 percent of the family's income is from fixed sources, the PHA may streamline the verification of fixed income and may choose whether to verify non-fixed income amounts in years where no fixed-income review is required.
+If the family receives less than 90 percent of its income from fixed sources, the PHA may streamline the verification of fixed sources, the PHA may streamline the verification of fixed sources and may choose whether to verify non-fixed income amounts in years where no fixed-income review is required.
 If the family receives less than 90 percent of its income from fixed sources, the PHA may streamline the verification of fixed income and must verify non-fixed income annually.